samoylenko/TinyAVR_USI_I2C/README.md

 Currently at a very early stage - note the frequency slowdown at the screenshot, it was over 100khz before moved to a separate c file with header (MCU frequency is 1Mhz)

-Being tested at a real hardware (ATtiny85) with a real oscilloscope - I was not satisfied with USI support in AtmelStudio simulator (but I am amazed with it's debugWire support!)
+Being tested at a real hardware (ATtiny85) with a real oscilloscope - I was not satisfied with USI support in Atmel Studio simulator (but I am amazed with it's debugWire support!)

-Discoveries so far:
+Important notes:
 1. USI won't use SDA if a corresponding PORTx bit is not set to HIGH.
 Just in case, ensure doing the same with SCL (DDRx bit also must be set to output for both).
-2. Notably, in TWI (I2C) mode USI when SDA or SCL are released, they are not set as HIGH, and they produce no voltage.
+2. Notably, in USI TWI (I2C) mode, when SDA or SCL are released, they are not set as HIGH, and they produce no voltage.
 I find this a huge benefit of using USI instead of just PORTx/DDRx
+3. The library does not provide checking of SCL state and waiting for slaves to release it - USI does not provide this capability, and it requires direct quering of PINx bit.
+Please refer to main.c for sample implementation.

 ![Screenshot1](/_pictures/1.png)